Built for Nevada drivers

 Collision deductible

-A deductible is your share of a covered claim.
-If you pick a $1,000 collision deductible, you pay the first $1,000 of repair cost; insurance pays the rest (up to actual cash value).
-Higher deductible → lower premium, but you need cash ready if you crash.
+You pay the deductible first on a covered claim; insurance pays the rest up to actual cash value.
+Higher deductible usually means lower premium, but more cash if you crash.

 Comprehensive deductible

-Works like collision but for non-collision events: theft, fire, flood, vandalism, deer.
-Same tradeoff: higher deductible, lower premium, more out of pocket per incident.
+Same idea for theft, fire, vandalism, hail, and animal hits.
+Higher deductible, lower rate, more out of pocket per claim.

 Uninsured / underinsured motorist